 3. Event Marketing

-Many B2B and consumer companies use event marketing to deliver customer experiences.
+A B2B company can use event marketing to deliver customer experiences.
 Events generally are meant to launch a new product or a service.

 Event marketing targets several customer groups simultaneously like dealers and distributors, media, analysts, company employees, and other stakeholders.